 3. Amsterdam, Netherlands

 At its very core, Amsterdam is an incredibly accepting city — as is most of the Netherlands.
 And, when you combine this accepting nature with the many LGBTQ-friendly excursions and events that are constantly taking place around the city, it’s a must-see (and safe) destination for transgender individuals.
 If you are planning on being there over summer, be sure that you make it to Amsterdam Pride.
 The parade production runs on boats in the canal instead of the typical floats you’d see at any other Pride parade.
-If you can’t make it to Pride, then perhaps you can make it to Milkshake, a queer music festival that is designed to be accepting of all, held this year on July 27 and 28.
+If you can’t make it to Pride, then perhaps you can make it to Milkshake, a queer music festival in summer that is designed to be accepting of all.

 4. London, England